Why Is Texting and Driving Dangerous?

 Ultimately, the best way to change behavior is to lead by example.
 Don’t use a mobile phone while driving.
 If you need to use GPS features or absolutely must take a call, purchase hands-free accessories for minimal driving interference.

 Sometimes prevention is not enough.
-What should you do if you get in an accident where texting and driving is involved?
+What should you do if you get in an accident where texting and driving are involved?
 What happens if you or anyone else involved sustains an injury?
 What are your options under the law?